unic/FrontendAccessibilityTalk/README.md

 Note (28th August):
 - The talk will be live-streamed on http://2013.frontendconf.ch/live/ from 3 a.m. to 4 a.m.
 (CEST).
-- Slides and transcript will be made available after the talk.
+- Slides and transcript will be made available on https://speakerdeck.com/backflip after the talk.

 --------

 Topics covered:
 - Tables
 - Form markup and validation
-- Element focus and keyboard navigation
+- Element focus
+- Fake buttons

 Each solution is provided with references and links to alternative approaches.